-Hey friends, as most of you know, I struggled with an illness this past year.
+Hey friends, as most of you know, this past year I struggled with a debilitating illness.
 It’s been a long road to recovery, but I thought I would share some things that I learned from my experience.
 I hope you enjoy.

 In all leans of spirituality you’ll find types of Truths.
 In keeping with spiritual tradition, I will be referring to the little nuggets of wisdom I picked up along the way as, The Seven Noble Facepalms.

 Noble Facepalm #1: The universe whispers, then it yells, and then it body slams.

 We receive messages every day.
 The most dependable, honest, valid source of these messages is our body.
 It houses all of our physical, mental and emotional stress.
 It tracks each time we make a deposit and a withdrawal.
 It always knows the score.
 It doesn’t pussyfoot around and it’s never passive-aggressive with you.
 I personally managed to ignore all my body’s whispers (and most of the yelling) in order to make withdrawal after withdrawal.
 You see, I had been ignoring some pretty obvious symptoms (debilitating fatigue, hair loss, heart palpitations, gut problems, you name it).
 I ignored these symptoms to continue my “business as usual” which was basically burnong a roman candle at both ends.